-In addition to eligibility requirements described in Section I(a) through I(b)(1)(B), NDOL may also consider the following factors when determining training provider eligibility and initial and continued program eligibility:
+In addition to eligibility requirements described above, NDOL may also consider the following factors when determining provider and program eligibility: 14

-- 1. NDOL's obligation to ensure access to training services throughout Nebraska and through the use of technology; - 2. information reported to state agencies regarding Federal and state training programs other than programs authorized under WIOA Title IB; - 3. encouraging the use of industry-recognized certificates and credentials; - 4. quality of programs and ability of training providers to offer programs leading to postsecondary credentials; and - 5. other factors NDOL may determine as appropriate.
+- 1. NDOL's obligation to ensure access to training services throughout Nebraska and through use of technology: - 2. information reported to state agencies regarding Federal and state training programs other than those authorized under WIOA Title IB: - programs that result in industry-recognized certificates and credentials; - 4. quality of programs and ability of providers to offer programs leading to postsecondary credentials; and - 5. other factors NDOL may determine appropriate. - (2) Programs provided by sponsors of Registered Apprenticeship programs - (A) Nebraska Registered Apprenticeship programs